+Scatter is a collaborative project by Erik Griswold, John Ferguson, and Sulja Raam Nezovic.
 Scatter is inspired by Gordon Monahan’s ‘Speaker Swinging’, the environmentally attuned work of Andy Goldsworthy, and the kinetic sculptures of Arthur Ganson and Zimoun.
 The motion of the loudspeaker places the Doppler effect at the foreground.
 By listening beneath and between each mechanism visitors explore sonic possibilities from various perspectives.

 Sound emanates from loudspeakers that hang from three-metre-high motorised rotors.
 Each rotor is controlled via Arduino microcontroller and MOSFET transistor.
 These are powered by a battery, which is solar charged.
 Scatter is programmed to have periods of acceleration, deceleration, and pause.
 The system is a playful embracement of rotating loudspeakers that also highlights the physicality of sound.